Primary Alveolar Hypoventilation

 Which doctor treats primary alveolar hypoventilation?

-Primary Alveolar Hypoventilation is usually treated by specialists in general practitioner, pulmonologist.
+Primary Alveolar Hypoventilation is usually treated by specialists in pulmonologist, general practitioner, internist.